Vivergo Fuels: Closure

 In November 2017, the plant was subject to an enforced closure by the company.
 Vivergo claimed that the business was unsustainable due to the government not adhering to its own Renewable Transport Fuel Obligation (RTFO) policy.
 Currently, the company produces E5, an up 5% blending product that is meant to be mixed with petrol in a 5:95% mix.
 Vivergo wish to produce E10, this would see an increase from 4.75% bio-fuels additives into petrol to 9.75% by 2020.
 After some government debate and agreement, the RTFO was adopted by the government, and was implemented in April 2018.
 The plant re-opened for business in April 2018 with E10 becoming law by 2020.

+In April 2025, Vivergo owner ABF said it was exploring options for the future of the site, including mothballing or closing the facility, blaming the move on the government “undermining” its viability.
+The plant's closure was announced in August 2025 after the British Government agreed to cut tariffs on ethanol produced in the US.
+The owners stated that this would undercut their prices and make the plant unviable.